all meaningful academic inquiry is interconnected.

-ATLAS rejects all forms of racism as destructive to the school’s mission, vision, values, and goals.
+ATLAS rejects all forms of bias and racism as destructive to the school’s mission, vision, values, and goals.
 ATLAS is committed to the following principles:

-Establishing and sustaining a school community that shares the collective responsibility to address, eliminate, and prevent actions, decisions, and outcomes that result from and perpetuate racism.
+Establishing and sustaining a school community that shares the collective responsibility to address, eliminate, and prevent actions, decisions, and outcomes that result from and perpetuate bias and/or racism.

 Eliminating inequitable practices and cultivating the unique gifts, talents, and interests of every child to end the predictive value of social or cultural factors, such as race, class, or gender, on student success.

 Respecting and championing the diversity and life experiences of all community members to support the school division’s mission, vision, values, goals, and objectives.

-Acknowledging that racism is often compounded by other forms of discrimination, including, gender, sexual orientation, etc.
+Acknowledging that bias and racism are often compounded by other forms of discrimination, including, gender, sexual orientation, etc.

-ATLAS is committed to implementing an anti-racist curriculum and providing educational resources for students.
+ATLAS is committed to implementing an anti-bias anti-racist curriculum and providing educational resources for students.

 Curriculum and instructional materials reflect cultural and racial diversity and include a range of perspectives and experiences, particularly those of historically underrepresented groups of people of color.

-ATLAS is committed to providing various, including anonymous, means for students and staff to report racism and other forms of discrimination.
+ATLAS is committed to providing various, including anonymous, means for students and staff to report bias, racism, and other forms of discrimination.

-ATLAS is committed to training all faculty in anti-racism practices.
+ATLAS is committed to training all faculty in anti-bias anti-racism practices.

 ATLAS reviews its policy annually and makes adjustments based on parent, student, staff, and NMS Board feedback.